 1. The editor reviews the submitted manuscript for proper format and consistency with the mission of the journal.
 The author(s) is notified if the manuscript is deemed inappropriate for further consideration.

 3. The editor evaluates comments and recommendations of the reviewers and the associate editor and informs the author(s) of the decision regarding the publication of the manuscript (reject, accept, or revise/resubmit).
-The editor’s decision and comments, without identifying information, are forwarded to the associate editor and reviewers.
+The editor’s decision and comments, without identifying information, are forwarded to the associate editor and the reviewers.

 4. Requested revisions are returned to the same reviewers.
 In addition to the revised manuscript, the author(s) should submit responses to the reviewer comments that restate the comments and identify how and where the comment is addressed in the revision.